bluesky66-dev/kibana/rfcs/text/0012_encryption_key_rotation.md

 # Benefits

-* The concept of decryption-only keys is easy to grasp and allows HyperSec Kibana to function even if it has a mix of Saved Objects encrypted with different encryption keys.
+* The concept of decryption-only keys is easy to grasp and allows Kibana to function even if it has a mix of Saved Objects encrypted with different encryption keys.
 * Support of the key rotation out of the box decreases the chances of the data loss and makes `EncryptedSavedObjects` story more secure and approachable overall.

 # Drawbacks

 * Multiple decryption attempts affect performance.
 See [the performance test results](https://github.com/elastic/kibana/pull/72420#issue-453400211) for more details, but making two decryption attempts is basically twice as slow as with a single attempt.
-Although it's only relevant for the encrypted Saved Objects migration performed at the start up time and batch operations that trigger automatic decryption (only for the Saved Objects registered with `dangerouslyExposeValue: true` marker that nobody is using in HyperSec Kibana right now), we may have more use cases in the future.
+Although it's only relevant for the encrypted Saved Objects migration performed at the start up time and batch operations that trigger automatic decryption (only for the Saved Objects registered with `dangerouslyExposeValue: true` marker that nobody is using in Kibana right now), we may have more use cases in the future.
-* Historically we supported HyperSec Kibana features with either configuration or dedicated UI, but in this case we want to introduce an API endpoint that _should be_ used directly.
+* Historically we supported Kibana features with either configuration or dedicated UI, but in this case we want to introduce an API endpoint that _should be_ used directly.
 We may have a key management UI in the future though.

 # Alternatives